AyeCode/invoicing/readme.txt

 * Lots of customers causes the invoices screen to hang - FIXED
 * New invoice emails not sent for invoices created via admin - FIXED
 * Philippines misspelled - UPDATED
+* Invoice items ordered by ID instead of order added - CHANGED

 = 2.1.6 =
 * Subscription emails not editable - FIXED